 Invisible Braces - Orthodontic braces that are manufactured to be nearly invisible are covered.

-Kits - Expenses paid for kits such as first aid, home test, snake bite and bee sting are reimbursable.
+Kits - Expenses paid for kits such as first aid, home test, pregnancy kit, snake bite and bee sting are reimbursable.

 Laboratory fees - Laboratory fees that are part of medical care are reimbursable.